Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Marker created steal apc sidemission did spawn a tank instead of an apc
 - Fixed: Marker placed eliminate sniper sidemission did not spawn any AI
 - Fixed: Client sidemission winner script broke with a non defined variable
 - Fixed: FINALLY!!!!
-The wrong totalscore was written to the SQL database when the server was closed and players were still playing :/
+Wrong totalscore was written to the SQL database when the server was closed and players were still playing :/
 - Fixed: If a vehicle class for create vehicle at a new flag was not empty it resulted in a script error
 - Fixed: Mash at base did not heal a player because simulation was disabled for the mash
-- Fixed: Repacking magazines added full magazines, rewrote repack code completely
+- Fixed: Repacking magazines added full magazines, rewrote repack magazines code completely
 - Changed: Disabled automatic view distance handler for TT version
-- Changed: Domination now supports more than one Headless Client
+- Changed: Domination now supports more than one Headless Client (you still have to add headless client objects (HeadlessClient_F) if you want more than one HC)
 - Changed: If a Headless Client disconnects the mission will continue normally
-- Changed: If an additional Headless Client connects the groups will be rebalanced across the HCs (same if a HC disconnects)
+- Changed: If an additional Headless Client connects the groups will be rebalanced across the HCs (same if a HC disconnects and there is still another HC connected)
 - Added: New parameter "With minefield at main targets:" (d_with_minefield in description.ext), default is on
 - Fixed: Replaced deprecated "O_T_APC_Wheeled_02_rcws_ghex_F" class with O_T_APC_Wheeled_02_rcws_v2_ghex_F
 - Fixed: Players in virtual spectator slot did trigger database handling
+- Changed: Updated Simplified Chinese Translation by CHL198011
 - And more optimizations and cosmetic changes

 3.99s